The Law in Plain English -

 Domestic Violence Battery: F.S.
 943.1702

 Need help?
-Read more about Domestic Violence Defense Attorney Jason Cromey, Esq.
+Read more about Pensacola Domestic Violence Attorney Jason Cromey, Esq.

 - “Family or household member” means spouses, former spouses, persons related by blood or marriage, persons who are presently residing together as if a family or who have resided together in the past as if a family, and persons who are parents of a child in common regardless of whether they have been married.
 With the exception of persons who have a child in common, the family or household members must be currently residing or have in the past resided together in the same single dwelling unit.